 At PeakFit we make fitness fun and challenging without compromising safety.
 All our programs are specifically designed to meet the needs of the individual.
-So, whether it weight loss, sports specific or health fitness our programs are efficiently designed.
-Experience the difference of a professional environment dedicated to meeting your child needs.
+So, whether its is weight loss, sports specific or health fitness our programs are efficiently designed.
+Experience the difference of a professional environment dedicated to meeting your child's needs.

 FIVE TIPS TO HELP PREVENT SPORTS INJURIES IN YOUNG ATHLETES:

 Dr. Packard Spicer offers the following suggestions to help guide young athletes to safety:

 1. Parents and coaches should be aware of the appropriate body mechanics and physiology behind each sport.
 “It’s key for a coach and for parents to understand what body positions and stretching techniques best protect a player,” says Dr. Packard Spicer.
 “A classic example of an incorrect technique that can possibly tear ligaments is a hurdle stretch that has kids stand on one leg and reach their other one off to the side.
 The correct method is to bend the elevated leg and hold it or tuck it close to the backside of the body.”